Drugs and driving: the law

-If they think you’re unfit to drive because of taking drugs, you’ll be arrested and will have a blood test at a police station.
-If the test shows you’ve taken drugs you could be charged with a crime.
+If they think you’re unfit to drive because of taking drugs, you’ll be arrested and will have to take a blood or urine test at a police station.

 Penalties for drug driving

-If you’re convicted of drug driving you’ll get:
+If you’re convicted of drug driving you may get:

 - a minimum 1 year driving ban